jamcha-aa/init/README.md

   + Edit org-capture section as you want.
   + When you use Windows, put [SKK-JISYO.L](http://openlab.ring.gr.jp/skk/wiki/wiki.cgi?page=SKK%BC%AD%BD%F1#p7) and [dict folder (in cmigemo)](https://www.kaoriya.net/software/cmigemo/) to your home directory.
   + mew, twittering-mode and wanderlust requires additional individual settings (registering gmail imap, OAuth, etc).
   + mew requires additional certs files.
-Download it from https://mew.org/Release/, rename as ".certs" then put it your home directory.
+Download it from https://mew.org/Release/, extract it and rename as ".certs" then put it your home directory.
 - When you use linux, install "Source Han Sans Code-JP" fonts.
 - If you want to use skk-azik, put .skk to your home directory.
   + Edit .skk when you use US keyboards.